-- Technology content sites 51%
+- Technology content sites

-- White papers 45%
+- White papers

-- Technology vendors (via phone, email, video conference) 39%
+- Technology vendors (via phone, email, video conference)

-- Technology vendors (via vendor website) 38%
+- Technology vendors (via vendor website)

 Different types of educational formats

-While in-person is coming back, ITDMs are still relying on and engaging with webcasts.
-71% of ITDMs have registered for a work-related webcast in the past 12 months, increasing to 73% for executive IT.
-Technology-related video is also a key content type that ITDMs turn to – 96% say they watch tech videos for business purposes, with the main types being:
+Continuing with the virtual format, ITDMs rely on and engage with webcasts.
+67% of have registered for a work-related webcast in the past 12 months, increasing to 72% for executive IT.
+Technology-related video is also a key content type that ITDMs turn to – 94% say they watch tech videos for business purposes, with the main types being:

-- In-depth product reviews 46%
+- In-depth product reviews 43%

-- Industry research/tech analyst reports 41%
+- Industry research/tech analyst reports 39%

-- How to videos 41%
+- How to videos 36%

-Before building out your marketing strategy, it’s necessary to fully understand who’s buying your technology, their involvement in throughout the purchase process, and the information sources they need to aid them to make purchase.
-Download Foundry’s 2022 Role & Influence of the Technology Decision-Maker research for the full insights to help you start building out your plans.
+Before building out your marketing strategy, it’s necessary to fully understand who’s buying your technology, their involvement throughout the purchase process, and the information sources they need to aid them to make purchase.
+Download Foundry’s 2023 Role & Influence of the Technology Decision-Maker research for the full insights to help you start building out your plans.